ualib/agda-algebras/types.rst

 .. math:: \Proj: ∏_{g:J→I} \left( ∏_{(i:I)} A_{i} →  ∏_{(j:J)} A_{g(j)} \right).

-This is a special case of the more general (and more elegant) types that we define in later chapters, after reviewing some concepts of category theory in :numref:`postmodern-algebra` that are essential for this purpose.
+This is a special case of the more general (and more elegant) types that we define in later chapters, after reviewing some concepts of category theory in :numref:`Chapter %s <postmodern-algebra>` that are essential for this purpose.

 ---------------------------------------